 Christine Link – Executive Director from 1990 to 2017

-After over 27 years, Christine Link, one of the most experienced directors among 53 ACLU affiliates, is retiring.
+After over 27 years, Christine Link, one of the most experienced directors among 53 ACLU affiliates, has retired.

 Prior to the ACLU, Chris worked at Planned Parenthood to expand reproductive rights and health care services, an objective that correlated with her academic background in health care policy and public health.